alaa-aleryani/NoSQL-Challenge/README.md

 3. Updated the new restaurant with the `BusinessTypeID` we found.
 4. The magazine is not interested in any establishments in ~~Dover~~, so I checked how many documents contain the `Dover` `Local Authority`.
 Then, removed any establishments within the Dover Local Authority from the database, and checked again the number of documents to ensure they were deleted.
 5. Some of the number values are stored as strings, when they should be stored as numbers.
-    - - Used update_many to convert `latitude` and `longitude` to decimal numbers.
+    * Used update_many to convert `latitude` and `longitude` to decimal numbers.
-    - - Use update_many to convert `RatingValue` to integer numbers.
+    * Use update_many to convert `RatingValue` to integer numbers.

 ## `Part 3: Exploratory Analysis`
-Eat Safe, Love has specific questions they want you to answer, which will help them find the locations they wish to visit and avoid. :thinking:
+`_Eat Safe, Love_` has specific questions they want you to answer, which will help them find the locations they wish to visit and avoid. :thinking:

 ---
 **Some notes to be aware of while you are exploring the dataset:**

 * `RatingValue` refers to the overall rating decided by the Food Authority and ranges from 1-5.
 The higher the value, the better the rating.

-    **Note:** This field also includes non-numeric values such as 'Pass', where 'Pass' means that the establishment passed their inspection but isn't given a number rating.
-We will coerce non-numeric values to nulls during the database setup before converting ratings to integers.
+    **Note:** This field also includes non-numeric values such as 'Pass', where 'Pass' means that the establishment <br /> &nbsp;&nbsp;&nbsp;&nbsp; passed their  inspection but isn't given a number rating.
+We will coerce non-numeric <br />
+    &nbsp;&nbsp;&nbsp;&nbsp; values to nulls during the database setup before converting ratings to integers.

 * The scores for Hygiene, Structural, and ConfidenceInManagement work in reverse.
 This means, the higher the value, the worse the establishment is in these areas.
 ---